matth-lim/Shop-Ordering-System/README.md

 # Shop ordering system

 This is one of my first C project, it is a simple system which uses the command line as its interface for the program.
-This project aims to help me learn more about low level programming like memory management, pointers, file I/O operations, etc. Text files was used to act as the database for the program.
+This project aims to help me learn more about low level programming like memory management, pointers, file I/O operations, etc. Text files were used to act as the database for the program.
 Below shows a demo of the project.

 <br>
 <div align="center">